-They compete in mini agility which provides a course for dogs up to 15 inches at the withers.
-There are many local training clubs for agility who will be willing to help you find a club with mini facilities.
+They compete in small agility which provides a course for dogs up to 1agility is for dogs up to 35 cm (350mm) at the withers.
+There are many local training clubs for agility who will be willing to help you find a club with small facilities.

 Agility first appeared in England in 1978, as essentially a ‘half time’ show at Crufts.
 The creators based the demonstration on horse jumping competitions, intending to show off the dogs’ natural speed and agility.
 Dog owners and trainers looking for something new to do with their pets pricked up their ears and said, “Hey, MY dog could do that.”
 Thus the sport was born.